What you need to know about Riviera Maya

 What to do in Riviera Maya?

 At Riviera Maya there are many amazing places and this is a good opportunity to find the best Riviera Maya tours to enjoy your vacations.
-There are options to visit by yourself, your couple or with the entire family, for example visiting one of the closest island to the Riviera Maya, Cozumel, where the Sacred Mayan Journey is celebrated once a year, and it consist of keeping an ancient Mayan traditions through the recreation of a ritual to Ixchel, goddess of the fertility from Xcaret to Cozumel by a demanding a canoe voyage.
+There are options to visit by yourself, your couple or with the entire family, for example visiting one of the closest island to the Riviera Maya, Cozumel, where the Sacred Journey is celebrated once a year, and it consist of keeping an ancient traditions through the recreation of a ritual to Ixchel, goddess of the fertility from Xcaret to Cozumel by a demanding a canoe voyage.
 Another close island is Isla Mujeres, the starting point to swimm with whale sharks.
 You can find more Riviera Maya excursions for the type of adventure that you want to live.

-Akumal is a place in Riviera Maya where you must do beach activities; its named means “Lands of turtles” in Mayan because of the abundance of turtles in the reef.
+Akumal is a place in Riviera Maya where you must do beach activities; its named means “Lands of turtles” because of the abundance of turtles in the reef.
 You can also find the Yal-Ku lagoon where you’re going to enjoy a combination of fresh and salt water which makes possible an abundant variety of tropical fish; if you love snorkeling there is another close option, Xel-Há, which is an all-inclusive park with unlimited snorkel, drinks and food.